micheleberetta98/hasking/README.md

 Use `stack run -- [options]` to run the project.

-There are some tests that you can execute with `stack test`.
+There are some tests that you can execute with `stack test` (currently borked).

 ## Command line options